from feature branch git checkout staging # error: Your local changes to the following files would be overwritten by checkout: # ansible-django/roles/web/tasks/setup.yml # Please, commit your changes or stash them before you can switch branches. # Aborting

 - Checkout to another branch to work on it

-- When back on the branch you left behind, continue working, and when done, squash commits
+- When back on the branch you left behind, if you merged new commits to master, run

 The benefit of this RC approach is that you don’t have to rely on your own memory to remember that you had already begun work on the branch - it’s already committed.
 Run